Create an account or log in to participate in this activity

 By reviewing the course content and successfully completing the post-test and evaluation, physicians are entitled to receive 1.0 AMA PRA Category 1 Credit™ and nurses are entitled to receive 1.0 CNE contact hour.
 A passing score is 70% or greater.

-Boston University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+In support of improving patient care, Boston University Chobanian & Avedisian School of Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-Boston University School of Medicine designates this enduring material for a maximum of 1 AMA PRA Category 1 Credit™.
+Boston University Chobanian & Avedisian School of Medicine designates this enduring material for a maximum of 1 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-CNE Contact Hours: 1, all of which is eligible for pharmacology credit.
+Nursing Contact Hours: 1, of which 1 is eligible for pharmacology credit

 This activity was supported by and developed in partnership with the City of Framingham (MA) Department of Health.